-Stakeholder input for TAES research includes the following general mechanism, as well as the ad hoc use of some of the additional methods above.
-Each research department has an advisory group, while most research and education centers (the regional field laboratories) have advocates groups.
-Each of the groups meet once or more each year (typically at least twice).
+Stakeholder input for TAES research includes the following:

+Each of our seven research departments has an advocacy/advisory group, which meets once or more per year.
 Current research activities and plans for future activities are reviewed at each meeting.
-Reactions and suggestions from the groups are received and factored into the research agenda setting process.
-Membership in each group is by invitation of the department head or center director, and typically consists of industry and regional representatives, local leaders, scientific peers, commodity group members, and other relevant stakeholders.
+Reactions and suggestions from the groups are received and factored into the research agenda-setting process.
+Membership in each group is by invitation of the department head, and typically consists of industry and regional representatives, scientific peers, alumni, and other relevant stakeholders.
+Some recent stakeholder input for Animal Science included a request for additional applied research, including additional nutrition and forage analysis, as well as vacine studies.
+In Plant Sciences, the advocacy group joined the faculty during their annual planning retreat, and affirmed the department's move into biofuels and a consequent shift of some research positions.